-The process of dental implants are performed by surgically inserting the post, which are usually made out of titanium, into the patients jawbone.
-Implanting the post, solidifies the implant into place acting as a root similar to that of natural teeth.
+Dental implants are performed by surgically inserting the post, which is usually made out of titanium, into the patient’s jawbone.

-Depending on the patients requirements there are two types of implants; Endosteal and Subperiosteal.
+Depending on the patient’s requirements, there are two types of implants: Endosteal and Subperiosteal.

-Each porcelain crown is digitally designed and shaded (coloured) to appear similar to a patients neighbouring teeth.
+Each porcelain crown is digitally designed and shaded (coloured) to resemble a patient’s neighbouring teeth.
 This allows the dental implant to appear natural.
 Our teeth crowns and bridges are all designed and made in Australia.

 Dental implants are a significant benefit since they help simulate the bone structure and growth.
 They also look and act like natural teeth.